sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

     }
     ```

-If jou came that far, just "Save, Publish, Run" and check the latest run if it succeded.
+If you came that far, just "Save, Publish, Run" and check the latest run if it succeded.

 It succeeded?
 Great!
 But there are a lot of prediction overrides right, and they are all outdated which is quite
 inconvenient because they clutter the results.